Toba Fjordlands Expedition

 Toba Inlet was one of the first destinations we chose to run kayak expeditions 30 years ago, and it remains one of our very favourite places to paddle.
 Whether you’re seeking a journey, awe inspiring scenery, or towering waterfalls, Toba Inlet has it all.
-This trip is perfect for those looking for a wilderness adventure to a rugged and rarely paddled place.
+This trip is perfect for those looking for a high energy wilderness adventure to a rugged and rarely paddled place.

 About the Area